Using and Interpreting ConceptsFinding Area In Exercises 17–22, f... | Channels for Pearson+

 Standard Normal Distribution

 The standard normal distribution is a special case of the normal distribution where the mean is 0 and the standard deviation is 1.
-It is represented by the variable 'Z', which indicates how many standard deviations an element is from the mean.
-This distribution is symmetric and bell-shaped, making it essential for calculating probabilities and areas under the curve.
+It is represented by the bell-shaped curve, and all values are expressed in terms of z-scores, which indicate how many standard deviations an element is from the mean.
+This distribution is crucial for statistical analysis, particularly in hypothesis testing and confidence intervals.

 Recommended video: